A good travel experience starts at home. So, what should you do before going on a long trip? We’re glad you asked.

 Citizens of most Western European countries have zero reason to forgo travel insurance as they can buy it very cheaply.
-For Americans travel insurance is more situational, as it can be costly.
+For Americans, travel insurance is more situational, as it can be costly.
 The longer you hit the road for the more chances your travel insurance will come in handy, so review your options/costs and purchase accordingly.
 If you need help deciding, take a look at our article on whether or not travel insurance is worth the cost here.

 If you are planning on buying travel insurance we (and Lonely Planet, Rough Guides, National Geographic Adventures) highly recommend WorldNomads.
 They cover emergency overseas medical treatment, evacuation transportation, trip cancellation, and even lost or stolen items.
-You can get an travel insurance quote here (it takes less than a minute) and full details on what they cover.
+You can get a travel insurance quote here (it takes less than a minute) and full details on what they cover.

-So whether you you want to travel to Tunisia or to Tennessee make sure you strongly consider at least basic travel insurance!
+So whether you want to travel to Tunisia or to Tennessee make sure you strongly consider at least basic travel insurance!

 When traveling long term you will find yourself using ATM machines often.
 Not only is it cheaper to access money from ATMs than it is to convert cash, but you also never want to have more than a few hundred dollars on your person at any given time.

 Not many banks in the US offer to reimburse you for ATM fees abroad, but there are a few that do.
-TD Bank and Charles Schwab are among two banks that offer such accounts.
+TD Bank and Charles Schwab are among the two banks that offer such accounts.
 The savings add up, so look into it before leaving.

 Fraud can happen anytime anywhere and you don’t want to be left without access to your funds.
-Trust us, we’ve met plenty of people on the road who were desperately reaching out to friends and family to wire them money because their bank cancelled their cards due to fraud or other suspicious activity.
+Trust us, we’ve met plenty of people on the road who were desperately reaching out to friends and family to wire them money because their bank canceled their cards due to fraud or other suspicious activity.
 You don’t want to be in this position.

 Open a secondary account and stash some emergency funding there.
 Better safe than sorry.
-It’s also a good idea to stash a small amount of cash some place clever for emergencies.
+It’s also a good idea to stash a small amount of cash someplace clever for emergencies.

 Set up a Pay Pal Account